bretmullinix/openshift-idm-cluster-on-aws/readme.md

 1. Develop Ansible scripts to install the Nexus [here](part6-install-nexus).

-1. Configure the Nexus Server to host a Docker Registry [here](./part7-configure-nexus-docker-registry)
+1. Configure the Nexus Server to host a Docker Registry [here](./part7-configure-nexus-docker-registry).

-    Currently, the tutorial is being built.
+    Currently, the tutorial is under construction.
 Please follow along as it is built over the next couple of days.

 1. Develop Ansible scripts to install RedHat OpenShift [here](./part8-install-openshift).